Why Study OT at E-Town

-E-town College's Occupational Therapy (OT) program is the second oldest accredited program in Pennsylvania, offers a five-year academic program in occupational therapy, which blends a liberal arts education with professional studies.
-By completing the program through E-town College, you’ll graduate with a Bachelor of Science in Health and Occupation (through 2021) or a Bachelor of Science in Health Science, and a Master of Science in Occupational Therapy degree.
-At present, the 4+1 program is exclusively available to E-town occupational therapy students, with over 95% of our senior students enrolling in and completing the master’s degree, and 99% passing their certification exams!
+Elizabethtown College's Occupational Therapy (OT) program is the second oldest accredited program in Pennsylvania, offers a combined undergraduate/graduate academic program in occupational therapy, which blends a liberal arts education with professional studies.
+By completing the program through E-town College, you’ll graduate with a Bachelor of Science in Health Science, and either the Master of Science in Occupational Therapy or the entry-level doctoral (OTD) degree.
+At present, the 3+2 master’s degree and 3+3 doctoral degree programs are exclusively available to E-town occupational therapy students, with over 95% of our senior students enrolling in and completing the master’s degree, and 99% passing their certification exams!

 Start at Elizabethtown and finish at Elizabethtown.
-Our distinctive program gives you the opportunity to initiate study immediately, progress in the program without reapplying, and begin your practice with a Master's degree in five years.
+Our distinctive program gives you the opportunity to initiate study immediately, progress in the program without reapplying, and begin your practice with a Master's degree in five years or a doctoral degree in six years.

 Admission to the Occupational Therapy program at Elizabethtown College is selective.
 Several factors distinguish our program from others: